BirkdaleHigh/hardware-Quiz/README.md

 Now read 4 buttons and print something different depending on the button pressed.
 An example can be found in [template4buttons folder\]](template4buttons/template4buttons.ino)

+### 2. Make a simon says game

+You'll have to do some research for this one.